 Data from the other services flows into both the app’s Dashboard tab and Analytics tab.
-This way you can track you sleep, blood glucose, and ketones all in the same place.
-Then at the end of your program, you can export all the data for safe keeping and further analysis.
+This way you can track your sleep, blood glucose, and ketones all in the same place.
+Then at the end of your program, you can export all the data for safekeeping and further analysis.

 Common NutriSense Questions & Answers

 A continuous glucose monitor (CGM) is a tiny device that tracks your blood sugar throughout the day so that you can see how your body responds to different lifestyle factors like food and drink, movement, stress, hot and cold temperature, light exposure, and sleep.

 Can I use my FSA or HSA to pay for NutriSense?